 The Issuer is a holding company with no direct operations and no significant assets other than the stock of its subsidiaries.
 The Issuer will be dependent on the cash flow of its subsidiaries to meet its obligations, including the payment of interest and principal on the Notes.
 Its subsidiaries are separate legal entities that have no obligations to pay any amounts due pursuant to the Notes or to make any funds available therefor, whether by dividends, loans or other payments.
-Because its subsidiaries will not guarantee the payment of the principal or interest on the Notes, any right of the Issuer to receive assets of its subsidiaries upon its liquidation or reorganization (and the consequent right of holders of the Notes to participate in the distribution or realize proceeds from those assets) will be effectively subordinated to the claims of the creditors of its subsidiaries (including trade creditors and holders of indebtedness of such subsidiary), except if and to the extent the Issuer is itself a creditor of its subsidiaries, in which case the claims of the Issuer may still be effectively subordinated to any security interest in the assets of its subsidiaries held by other creditors.
-Accordingly, after giving effect to the sale of the Notes and the application of the net proceeds therefrom, as of March 31, 1998, holders of the Notes would have been effectively subordinated to \$3.3 million of indebtedness of subsidiaries of the Issuer For a discussion of certain adverse consequences of the Issuer being a holding Issuer and of the terms of certain existing and potential future indebtedness of the Issuer and its subsidiaries, see "Risk Factors--Holding Company Structure; Reliance on Subsidiaries for Distributions to Repay Notes.
+Because its subsidiaries will not guarantee the payment of the principal or interest on the Notes, any right of the Issuer to receive assets of its subsidiaries upon its liquidation or reorganization (and the consequent right of holders of the Notes to participate in the distribution or realize proceeds from those assets) will be effectively subordinated to the claims of the creditors of its subsidiaries (including trade creditors and holders of indebtedness of such subsidiaries, in which case the claims of the Issuer as the issuer is itself a creditor of its subsidiaries, in which case the claims of the Issuer as the issuer is subsidiaries. to any security interest in the assets of its subsidiaries held by other creditors.
+Accordingly, after giving effect to the sale of the Notes and the application of the net proceeds therefrom, as of March 31, 1998, holders of the Notes would have been effectively subordinated to \$8.6 million of indebtedness of subsidiaries of the Issuer.
+For a discussion of certain adverse consequences of the Issuer being a holding Issuer and of the terms of certain existing and potential future indebtedness of the Issuer and its subsidiaries, see "Risk Factors-Holding Company Structure; Reliance on Subsidiaries for Distributions to Repay Notes."